courses:ast100:2

 Birth of Population I Stars

-The continuous cycle of stellar birth and explosive death slowly transformed the chemical composition of the cosmos.
-Supernovae from the earliest massive stars blasted newly forged heavy elements—such as carbon, oxygen, and iron—deep into the interstellar medium.
-This chemical enrichment of galactic disks allowed for the subsequent formation of metal-rich, second- and third-generation stars, known as Population I stars.
-This development marked the universe’s full transition into the Stellar Age, establishing the necessary heavy-element foundation for the eventual formation of rocky planets, solar systems, and ultimately, biological life.
+Throughout the Galactic Age, a continuous and violent cycle of stellar birth and explosive death slowly but fundamentally transformed the chemical composition of the cosmos.
+The universe's earliest massive stars—made almost entirely of pure hydrogen and helium—burned through their fuel rapidly and detonated as spectacular supernovae.
+These colossal explosions blasted newly forged, heavier elements like carbon, oxygen, nitrogen, and iron deep into the surrounding interstellar medium.
+Over billions of years, this steady chemical enrichment of galactic disks fundamentally altered the raw material available for new stars.
+By around 4 billion years after the Big Bang, this process had seeded the gas clouds sufficiently to allow for the widespread formation of metal-rich, second- and third-generation stars, formally known as Population I stars.
+The birth of these chemically complex stars, which includes our own future Sun, marked the universe's full transition into the Stellar Age.
+Crucially, it established the necessary heavy-element foundation required for the eventual formation of solid, rocky planets and the emergence of biological life.